rybit/go-server-sdk/README.md

 ### Grabbing Variable By Key
 This method will fetch a specific variable by key for a given user.
 It will return the variable object from the server unless an error occurs or the server has no response.
-In that case it will return a variable object with the value set to whatever was passed in as the `defaultValue` parameter.
+In that case it will return a variable object with the value set to whatever was passed in as the `defaultValue` parameter, and the `IsDefaulted` field boolean on the variable will be true.
 ```golang
 variable, err := client.DevcycleApi.Variable(auth, user, "variable-key", "default_value")
 ```